Climate Adaptation of Transport Infrastructure Worldwide

 climate adaptation risk-based transportation

-The sector is already familiar with and has used a risk-based approach in the past.
+The sector is already familiar with and has used a risk-based approach.
 The report cites the AASHTO Load and Resistance Factor Design (LRFD) Bridge Design Specifications, which “incorporates risk into the calculations of bridge design parameters,” and the “design storm” or the “100-year flood,” which uses risk-based parameters as an example.

-The report also states that “many transportation agencies and organizations around the globe have leveraged their familiarity with risk-based practices to develop risk-management frameworks that address climate change adaptation planning”.
+The report also states that “many transportation agencies and organisations around the globe have leveraged their familiarity with risk-based practices to develop risk-management frameworks that address climate change adaptation planning”.

 This TRB circular, Risk-based Adaptation Frameworks for Climate Change Planning in the Transportation Sector, A Synthesis of Practice, aims to “synthesize the current state of adaptation planning and evaluation in the transportation sector, with a focus on risk-based frameworks.”

-The report identifies several risk-based climate adaptation frameworks from around the world in two categories.
+The report identifies several risk-based climate adaptation frameworks from around the world, organised into two categories.

 The first group contains the adaptation frameworks that address the general infrastructure system, of which transportation is one component.

-The second category contains risk-based adaptation frameworks addressing transportation infrastructure and management activities.
+The second category comprises risk-based adaptation frameworks that address transportation infrastructure and management activities.

-The report concludes that although several limitations exist among the organisation and agencies’ frameworks, the report revealed that the transportation agency had developed a consistent approach to climate adaptation planning using widely accepted risk standards as a guide.
+The report concludes that although several limitations exist across the organisation’s and agencies’ frameworks, the transportation agency has developed a consistent approach to climate adaptation planning, using widely accepted risk standards as a guide.

-The report says adaptation frameworks and strategies from these organisations will allow for information sharing among agencies.
-They will help support those who are new to adaptation planning while helping those agencies with mature frameworks refine their practices.
+The report says that adaptation frameworks and strategies from these organisations will enable information sharing among agencies.

 The circular and the information will be helpful for individual practitioners in state and local transportation agencies, researchers in academic institutions, and other members of the transportation research community.